 Try adding in grill marks to the meat or the bun.
 This adds something special to an otherwise ordinary shot.

-11 Best Techniques for Vegetable and Fruit Photography
+Vegetable and Fruit Photography

 But, if you are capturing fruits and vegetables on their own, you might need some help.
 They could do with some interesting perspectives or compositions.